posit-dev/rsconnect-python/README.md

 with and deploying to Posit Connect.
 This is also used by the [`rsconnect-jupyter`](https://github.com/rstudio/rsconnect-jupyter) package to deploy Jupyter notebooks via the Jupyter web console.
-Many types of content supported by Posit Connect may be deployed by this package, including WSGI-style APIs, Dash, Streamlit, and Bokeh applications.
+Many types of content supported by Posit Connect may be deployed by this package, including WSGI-style APIs, Dash, Streamlit, Gradio, and Bokeh applications.

 Content types not directly supported by the CLI may also be deployed if they include a prepared `manifest.json` file.
 See ["Deploying R or Other